longhorn/website/content/docs/1.3.0/high-availability/k8s-cluster-autoscaler.md

   weight: 1
 ---

-By default, Longhorn blocks Kubernetes Cluster Autoscaler from scaling down because:
+By default, Longhorn blocks Kubernetes Cluster Autoscaler from scaling down nodes because:
 - Longhorn creates PodDisruptionBudgets for all engine and replica instance-manager pods.
 - Longhorn instance manager pods have strict PodDisruptionBudgets.
 - Longhorn instance manager pods are not backed by a controller.